1st Quarter Grades – Part 3

 Parents Rights and Responsibilities

-In Parts I & II we have been discussing ways that Parents can stay on top of their child’s performance in school.
-In this Part 3 we will be discussing Parents Rights and Responsibilities.
+In Parts I & II, we have been discussing ways parents can stay on top of their child’s performance in school.
+In this Part 3, we will be discussing Parents Rights and Responsibilities.

-Let’s start with some basic rights.
-As parents you have the right to always visit your child’s school.
-You can check in at the Main Office and obtain a visitor’s pass.
-This will allow you to sit in your child’s classroom and to follow their schedule.
-You might check in advance with the Main Office to see if they are on a special schedule or have an assembly or other event that day.
+Let’s start with some fundamental rights.
+As parents, you have the right always to visit your child’s school.
+You can check-in at the Main Office and obtain a visitor’s pass.
+Checking-in will allow you to sit in your child’s classroom and follow their schedule.
+You might check in advance with the Main Office to see if they are on a unique schedule or have an assembly or other event that day.
 Visiting on days when the schedule isn’t “normal” is not a good day because it doesn’t take much of a change in routine to get kids excited.

-You also have the right to ask questions about the curriculum, what is being taught, what viewpoints are included and when are various topics scheduled.
+When you visit the classroom, notice the daily schedule, the subjects taught, and the topics included.
 Talk with the teacher directly and ask for a basic road map of what they plan to teach when.
-They should be able to provide that for you along with when they expect to cover different topics.
+They should be able to provide that for you and when they expect to cover different topics.

-You can be as involved in your child’s education as you are willing to take time to do so.
-With regards to responsibilities, and as an educator, I would just encourage all parents to keep track of grades, homework, attendance, read all communication from the school and classroom.
-That includes fliers, pamphlets, newsletters, emails, meeting dates both school and district dates, the school accountability meeting dates, the parent support meetings, all of them are vitally important.
-It takes time to stay abreast of everything, but you have only one chance to help prepare your child for a great future, so by taking time now you avoid future stress and disappointment in the future.
+You can be as involved in your child’s education as you are willing to take the time to do so.
+Regarding responsibilities, and as an educator, I would encourage all parents to keep track of grades, homework, attendance, read all communication from the school and classroom.
+That includes fliers, pamphlets, newsletters, emails, meeting dates, school and district dates, school accountability meeting dates, and parent support meetings; all of them are vitally important.
+It takes time to stay abreast of everything, but you have only one chance to help prepare your child for a great future, so by taking time now, you avoid future stress and disappointment in the future.

 Yours for better parenting,